IgnaceMenace/DotFiles/README.md

 Just a repository with all my linux dotfiles to help me reconfigure each time I reinstall a linux distro.
 Take whatever you want, it's free.

-## .knsv
-This is a file with my KDE configuration saved with Konsave.
-This software can be installed via pip and will let you store your own configuration or apply any KNSV file you have.

-To see what the kde lo0ks like you can check the screenshot provided in the repository.

 # Sway Window Manager
 ## Sway
-You should prbably adapt the keyboard Input to your own setup The configuration require multiple dependencies
+You should probably adapt the keyboard Input to your own setup The configuration require multiple dependencies
 - Wofi
   - Can be replaced by Krunner